shirin-monzavi/CompositeDesignPatternSample/README.md

 The Composite Pattern is a structural design pattern that allows you to compose objects into tree structures to represent part-whole hierarchies.
 It lets clients treat individual objects and compositions uniformly.

-In simpler terms: it lets you treat both single items and groups of items in the same way.

 ## 🧩 Classes